WSShawn/GAN/README.md

 Convolution is then applied by sliding the kernel along the noise vector.
 We need to pass from a 1x100 dimensional vector to the size of the images in the dataset (3x64x64), the convolution applied is transposed.
 Each transposed convolution will produce a feature map inside the generator.

 Batch Normalization : After the Convolutional Layer, a batch normalization layer is implemented.
-It normalizes data at batch level so that it can be passed through the activation function afterwards
+It normalizes data at batch level so that it can be passed through the activation function afterwards.
+We are applying Batch Normalization to 2d images using BatchNorm2d().